TeaCrab/ComfyUI-TeaNodes/README.md

 *  Fill based on reference image size
 *  Randomness defined by original color and a variance in hue, saturation and value
 *  Hopefully the color input field works for most color string formats.

-Don't know how licensing works so code relying on other repos has been ignored for now.